-Row No. Description Hong Kong basis Basel III basis Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 339,196 334,475 19 For the purpose of determining the total amount of signic capital instruments issued by financial sector entities, an amount of loans, facilities or other credit exposures prove companies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the MA that any such was granted, or any such other credit exposure was incurable business.
-Therefore, the amount to be deducted as a than that required under Basel III.
+Row No. Description Hong Kong basis Basel III basis Significant capital investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) 316,756 305,501 19 Explanation For the purpose of determining the total amount of signic capital instruments issued by financial sector entities, and amount of loans, facilities or other credit exposures provid companies, where the connected company is a financial facilities or other credit exposures were direct holdings, if of the AI in the capital instruments of the financial sector demonstrates to the satisfaction of the MA that any such was granted, or any such other credit exposure was incu- AI's business.
+Therefore, the amount to be deducted as than that required under Basel III.
 The amount reported this box represents the amount reported in row 19 (i.e. the Kong basis") adjusted by excluding the aggregate amount exposures to the AI's connected companies which were Kong approach.
-Al is required to agided by it to any of is sector entity, as if sometiment of the sector entity, except when a loan was made, and it is reported in row 19 rounder the column "Ene amount reported int of loans, facilities igregate any its connected such loans, synthetic holdings te the AI by such facility or course of the may be greater Basel III basis" in under the "Hong or other credit
+Al is required to ag ided by it to any of i sector entity, as if s ndirect holdings or s r entity, except when n loan was made, an irred, in the ordinary reported in row 19 m under the column "E ne amount reported nt of loans, facilities gregate any ts connected uch loans, synthetic holdings e the Al by such facility r course of the nay be greater Basel III basis" in under the "Hong or other credit